The application consists of a number of sections and to help you make the most of your application here are some aspects to consider.

 - Your personal statement should show your enthusiasm and a passion for teaching.
 One of the first things we will look for is why you want to teach and in particular why you want to teach your chosen age range and/or subject.

-- Unlike other sections of the form this one has a word limit so do not use this space to give a description of your experience and skills (you can list these in the The School and Work Experience section).
+- This section has a word limit so do not use this space to just give a description of your experience and skills.
 Instead you should reflect on the experience you have had, what you have seen and learned and how this will have a positive impact on your teaching.

 - While experience in school is beneficial it is not a requirement, you can also focus on how other work/life experiences you have had links to teaching as well as the skills and qualities you have developed that will work well in the classroom